Skip to content

 Test Matrix View

-Direct navigation to this page produces empty result.
-To see the Test Matrix navigate to the Test Runs view, right click Test Run tag and choose Test Matrix from popup menu.
+Direct navigation to this page produces an empty result.
+To see the Test Matrix, navigate to the Test Runs view, right-click a Test Run tag, and choose Test Matrix from the popup menu.

 Automation Hosts View